Learning to Optimize by Differentiable Programming: Conclusion

 \section{Conclusion}

-Differentiable programming provides a powerful foundation for large-scale optimization by representing algorithms as differentiable computational graphs and enabling end-to-end optimization.
+Differentiable programming provides a powerful foundation for large-scale optimization by representing algorithms as differentiable computation graphs and enabling end-to-end optimization.
 When combined with duality theory and first-order methods, it introduces principled modeling structure, verifiable guarantees, and new pathways for improving convergence.
-This tutorial presented the theoretical foundations of differentiable programming, analyzed its integration with cone programming, and demonstrated how first-order methods can be embedded within modern automatic-differentiation frameworks to achieve adaptive and accelerated performance on complex, high-dimensional problems.
-Through case studies in linear programming, optimal power flow, Laplacian regularization, and neural network verification, we illustrated how primal–dual updates and iterative schemes such as ADMM and PDHG can be efficiently implemented in PyTorch.
+This paper presented the theoretical foundations of differentiable programming, analyzed its integration with cone programming, and demonstrated how first-order methods can be embedded within modern automatic-differentiation frameworks to achieve adaptive and accelerated performance on complex, high-dimensional problems.
+Through case studies in linear programming, aerospace and optimal control, wireless network optimization, optimal power flow, Laplacian regularization, and neural network verification, we illustrated how primal–dual updates and iterative schemes such as ADMM and PDHG can be efficiently implemented in PyTorch.
 Taken as a whole, differentiable programming, duality theory, and scalable first-order methods form a coherent toolkit for building adaptive, efficient, and certifiable optimization pipelines, pointing toward a new paradigm for solving the massive-scale problems that characterize modern applications.